 Step 1.
 Download Cisdem Data Recovery for free.
 And install it on your Mac.
 Don’t install it on the formatted USB drive.
 Then launch it.

-Step 3.
+Step 2.
 Choose the formatted USB to scan.
-And click “Scan”.
+And click “Search for lost files”.
 This data recovery software will scan the whole formatted USB drive.

 It is very easy to format USB drive on Mac by using Disk Utility.
 And if you format a USB accidentally, try Cisdem Data Recovery to recover data from the formatted USB drive.
 Download it right now to see how many lost files can be found from your USB drive.